Come meet the team

-As CEO of Food Made Good HK, and with a diverse background in marketing, analysis, food retail business consultancy, restaurants and food related NGOs, she looks forward to supporting foodservice on their sustainability journey and accelerating the pace of change in the HK F&B industry.
-Heidi has previously worked in London, Hong Kong, Rome, Amsterdam and Boston, in a wide variety of international organisations including British Council, and Forum for the Future, and has a Masters in Food Policy from City University London and a Post Graduate Diploma in Research Methods from University College London (UCL).
+As CEO of Food Made Good HK, and with a diverse background in marketing, analysis, food retail, restaurants and food related NGOs, she looks forward to supporting the F&B sector on their sustainability journey and accelerating the pace of change in the HK.
+Heidi has previously lived and worked in London, Hong Kong, Tokyo, Rome, Amsterdam and Boston, in a wide variety of international organisations including British Council, and Forum for the Future, and has a Masters in Food Policy from City University London and a Post Graduate Diploma in Research Methods from University College London (UCL).

 Kristine has been working with the foodservice sector in Hong Kong since 2012, helping to create awareness and opportunity in driving environmental and social change.
 Kristine brings a comprehensive knowledge of ethical practices through her earlier work in London, where she was founder of boutique PR and communications agency, Feel Good PR, specializing in supporting ethical businesses in the UK.

 Kristine applies a creative and collaborative approach in order to help build long-term environmentally and socially responsible initiatives for businesses in HK, in order that they can help educate and influence their stakeholders, give back to the community and reduce their impact on the planet at the same time!